bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 In the modal, you can both access the URLs of files directly, or merge them into your currently open IGV session.

+If certain file path patterns are omitted from IGV inclusion in project settings, a blue info icon will be displayed next to the BAM/CRAM or VCF section.
+Hovering your mouse on this icon will display the list of patterns omitted.
+These settings can be changed by the project owner or delegate in the :guilabel:`Update Project` view.

 For more detailed information on using IGV with SODAR, see :ref:`ext_tool_igv_setup` as well as :ref:`ext_tool_igv_opening`.